NethServer/docs/administrator-manual/en/base_system2.rst

 If the :guilabel:`Override the shell of users` option is enabled, the old user's :guilabel:`Shell` setting under the :guilabel:`Users & Groups` page is hidden and it is considered always enabled.

-This is required by some features introduced starting from |produc| 7.8, like the new Server Manager based on Cockpit, the :guilabel:`User settings page` and the fine grained SSH and SFTP permissions.
+This is required by some features introduced starting from |product| 7.8, like the new Server Manager based on Cockpit, the :guilabel:`User settings page` and the fine grained SSH and SFTP permissions.
 See :ref:`relnotes-78` for details.